Trout Stamp Cost in California: None Required in 2026

 Even without a California trout stamp, your fishing dollars still support trout.
 Sport fishing license fees and species report cards help pay for trout stocking where appropriate, wild trout and steelhead monitoring and habitat restoration, enforcement, creel surveys, and angler education.

-In Nevada, trout stamp revenue is earmarked for trout management and habitat work.
+In Nevada, trout management is now funded through regular license revenue.
 When you buy any license, validation, or report card, you are funding biologists, wardens, and projects that keep cold‑water fisheries healthy.
 Reading the annual regulations booklet is one of the easiest ways to see how those programs translate into specific bag limits, gear restrictions, and seasonal closures that protect fish while preserving fishing opportunity.

 For the most current rules and prices, always check the official California Department of Fish and Wildlife licensing page and, if you are fishing on a Nevada license, the Nevada Department of Wildlife’s fishing pages before your trip.